Compare 5 salts from around the world, smoked salt, flor de sal, feur de sel, hiwa kai, alaea salt, and sel gris

 Salt is one of those ubiquitous ingredients that not only makes food taste better, but is a necessary part of the human diet.
 Chemically speaking, it's a compound formed by sodium and chloride ions arranged in a lattice structure which is why it forms crystals.

 While many take it for granted these days, there was a time when salt was more valuable than gold, influencing the growth and migration of civilizations and inciting wars.
-A recent tome to Salt recounts the epic history of this every-day ingredient revealing that it’s anything but mundane.
+A comprehensive tome to Salt recounts the epic history of this everyday ingredient, revealing that it's anything but mundane.

-Common table salt is typically purified then enriched with iodine (to prevent Goiter), but this process strips any additional minerals and organic matter that can add flavour and character to the salt.
-The purification also makes it intensely salty since there are no impurities to soften the salinity.
-I don’t actually have any regular table salt, preferring to cook with either kosher (Diamond Crystal brand) or Maldon sea salt which are both mild without much flavour of their own.
+Common table salt is typically purified, then enriched with iodine (to prevent Goiter), but this process strips any additional minerals and organic matter that can add flavor and character to the salt.
+The purification also makes it intensely salty, since there are no impurities to soften the salinity.
+I don't actually have any regular table salt, preferring to cook with either kosher (Diamond Crystal brand) or Maldon sea salt which are both mild without much flavor of their own.
 They both have a flaky texture that makes them easy to pinch between your fingers.

-Below are 5 other salts I’ve picked up for various uses.
-Some are more exotic looking than tasting, while others pack an incredible dose of flavour that can compliment many dishes.
+Below are 5 other salts I've picked up for various uses.
+Some are more interesting-looking than tasting, while others pack an incredible dose of flavor that can compliment many dishes.

 Method: Water collected from deep waters and crystallized in stainless steel.
-Smoked over cherry wood for flavour.
+Smoked over cherry wood for flavor.

-Texture: Small irregular crystals looks like damp sand.
+Texture: Small irregular crystals look like damp sand.

 Aroma: Strong smoky scent with notes of tar and a bit of red fruit.

-Uses: Awesome smokey flavor goes well on meats, fish, salad dressing, or even caramels.
+Uses: Awesome smoky flavor goes well on meats, fish, salad dressing, or even caramels.
 This can be used either to cook with or as a finishing salt.
-Gives non bbqed meats a bbqed flavour without using “liquid smoke”.
+Gives non-BBQed meats a BBQed flavor without using "liquid smoke".
 Delicious on sashimi.

 Name: Flor de Sal (Portuguese Fleur de Sel)